indimail/indimail-virtualdomains/.github/README-indimail.md

 end msg 33829336 qmail-send: demo
 ```

 The above [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) log shows that the message with **qp 68729** was successfully delivered.
-The next interesting thing is that indimail-mta puts details of the encrypted channel in the `Received` header in the message.
+The next interesting thing is that indimail-mta puts details of the encrypted channel in the <b>Received</b> header in the message.
 It also tells you that the tls provider was [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1).

 ```
 Received: indimail-mta smtpd 68723 (::1)